Easy Low Carb Cauliflower Pizza with Asparagus and Zucchini

 How to Store the Pizza

-This pizza is easily stored in the refrigerator if you happen to have leftovers.
-Simply reheat on a pizza stone if you have one.
+If you happen to have leftovers, this pizza can easily be stored in the refrigerator.
+Reheat on a pizza stone if you have one.

-I like to make a couple of crusts ahead and freeze them.
-But they work best without any sauce or toppings.
+I like to make a couple of crusts ahead and freeze them, but they work best without any sauce or toppings.
 Simply make the crust and bake it.
-Once cooled, store in an airtight freezer bag.
-When you’re ready to make pizza, add your topping to the frozen crust and bake until the topping are cooked and the cheese, if using, is melted.
+Once cooled, store it in an airtight freezer bag.
+When you’re ready to make pizza, add your toppings to the frozen crust and bake until the toppings are cooked and the cheese, if using, is melted.

 Ingredients